saicharan0112/install-oseda/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Linux Tutorial's documentation!
+Guide to Install OSEDA tools
 ==========================================

-This documentation describes the steps to install the following opensource EDA tools and the Skywater 130nm PDK
+This documentation describes the steps to install Magic, Netgen, OpenROAD, Klayout and the Skywater 130nm PDK on centos7 and ubuntu20

-* Magic
-* Netgen
-* OpenROAD
-* Klayout
-* Ngspice

 .. toctree::
    :maxdepth: 2